mtolly/jammittools/README.md

     o - Organ
     v - Vocals (Lead)
     x - Vocals (Backing)
-    GRB - in sheet music, tab instead of notation GBDKV - in audio, the backing track for an instrument
+    GRBA - in sheet music, tab instead of notation GBDKV - in audio, the backing track for an instrument

 So, for example, to make a backing track consisting of just drums and bass: